Prohibited Transactions

 Exam Tip: Gotchas

 • Prohibited transaction rules are strict liability.
 Intent does not matter.
-Even a well-intentioned transaction (e.g., a short-term loan from the plan to the employer to cover payroll) is prohibited if it falls within Section 406 and no exemption applies.
+Even a well-intentioned transaction (e.g., a short-term loan from the plan to the employer to cover payroll) is prohibited if it falls within the prohibited-transaction rules and no exemption applies.

 Not every transaction between a plan and a party in interest is prohibited.
+The prohibited-transaction exemptions (PTEs) cover several common arrangements.
 Key exemptions include:

 • The service contract must permit termination by the plan without penalty on reasonably short notice